TRADE & MEDIA

 We control every step of the winegrowing and winemaking process, from pruning to bottling and everything in between.
 Melissa Burr, VP of Winemaking, works in concert with Jason Tosch, VP of Vineyard Operations, to oversee the site’s continued refinement.
 Together, they steward Bill Stoller’s legacy.
 The result is award-winning wines that are balanced, complex, and consistently exceptional.

 Much has changed from the original Stoller family farm, but two things remain constant: our pioneering spirit and commitment to our farm.
 We continuously seek new ways to refine and protect our legacy, so that it can thrive for generations to come.
 Our winery was the first in the world to receive LEED Gold certification, attesting that our winery is sustainably built and environmentally friendly.

-Featuring three guest homes, as well as the state-of-the-art tasting room with panoramic views of the vineyard, and the immersive Experience Center, we are honored to be named Best Tasting Room in the Nation by USA Today 10Best Reader’s Choice poll in 2018 and Oregon’s Most Admired Winery by the Portland Business Journal for four consecutive years.
+Featuring three guest homes, as well as the state-of-the-art tasting room with panoramic views of the vineyard, and the immersive Experience Center, we are honored to be ranked as a USA Today 10Best Tasting Rooms in their Reader’s Choice poll in 2016, 2018, 2019, 2020, and 2021, and Oregon’s Most Admired Winery by the Portland Business Journal for five consecutive years.

 Stoller Family Estate is the largest contiguous vineyard in Oregon’s Dundee Hills, spanning 400 acres, with 225 under vine.